-If you have been around for a while in the field of software development, especially web development, then you know how tedious and stressful it has historically been to deploy your source code to a webserver.
-Most of the time, this was accomplished by uploading it using File Transfer Protocol (FTP).
-But now we have numerous ways of automating the deployment process.
-In this tutorial, we will learn how to set up continuous deployment of a Nest.js application to Heroku using CircleCI.
+If you have been around for a while in the field of software development, especially web development, then you know how tedious and stressful it can be to deploy your source code to a webserver.
+Historically, this was accomplished by uploading it using File Transfer Protocol (FTP).
+Fortunately there are now many ways of automating the deployment process.
+In this tutorial, you will learn how to set up continuous deployment of a Nest.js application to Heroku using CircleCI.

 Prerequisites

-The following are required and crucial for you to get the best out of this tutorial:
+The following are required for you to get the most out of this tutorial:

 • Node.js installed on your computer